-I believe that the answer to the question differs radically between two segments: companies that are new to analytics and testing & companies that are veteran conversion optimizers.
+I believe the answer to the question differs radically between two segments: companies that are new to analytics and testing & companies that are veteran conversion optimizers.
 Below I will go over these two segments and what I would recommend as the best way of action for each.
-This might be very useful for either consultants or company employees looking to start (or improve) a Marketing Optimization program in-house.
+This may be very useful for both consultants and company employees looking to start (or improve) a Marketing Optimization program.

 Companies that are new to the conversion optimization field tend to start their journey with the implementation of a Web Analytics tool.
-Even though this sounds logical and is often the recommendation given by consultants.
-I find this path very ineffective.
-It feels like marriage a few decades ago: first you get married and then you get to know if you get along together or not.
+Even though this sounds logical and is often the recommendation given by consultants, I find this path very ineffective.
+It feels like marriage a few decades ago: first you marry and then you get to know each other.

 By showing real numbers to management you will have an easy job convincing them to allocate the necessary budget/resources to your Conversion Optimization efforts.
 And everyone will be happy.

 Analytics minded companies have already gone through the process described above.
 They have already implemented and used their analytics solution to improve their conversion rates to some degree.
 Now what?

 When a Web Analytics solution has been running for a while in a company, data is abundant, and analysis can bring important insights for the website optimization.
 For example, we will be able to understand which pages (or which kind of pages) are underperforming; we will also be able to understand if these pages are failing for a specific segment of visitors only, or for a specific metric.
 This understanding will help you plan and specify your test segmentation